V-Dev-P/cf6-project-netflix-clone/README.md

 This project is a demonstrative Netflix Clone built with the MERN Stack for the Final Project of CF6

+##Features
+- Authentication with JWT, Extensive UI.
+- 🎥 Movies and TV Shows from TMDB API, 🔎 Movies and Actors Search History,🎬 Trailers.

 ## Tech Stack
 - React.js
 - Node.js